giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 In order to do so, it is mandatory understand every aspect of the Data being analysed, as shown below at *"Understanding the Data"* part.

-Worth noting that, although the performed transformations/works to clean up the data are described on the `run_analysis.R` file, they are shown here as well.
+Worth noting that, although the performed transformations/works to clean up the data are described on the `run_analysis.R` file, they are shown in this file as well.

 ## 1. Understanding the Data

 In any project or undertaking that involves data analysis, it is fundamental the detailed understanding of the data collected/involved.

-As mentioned at the `README.md` file, our data come from `UCI Machine Learning Repository Archives`, more specifically from the Databases Directory (folder nº 00240 - <http://archive.ics.uci.edu/ml/machine-learning-databases/00240/>).
+As mentioned at the `README.md` file, this data come from `UCI Machine Learning Repository Archives`, more specifically from the Databases Directory (folder nº 00240 - <http://archive.ics.uci.edu/ml/machine-learning-databases/00240/>).

 ### 1.1 General Information